LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 java -jar ./fhir-persistence-schema-%VERSION%.jar SCHEMA_COMMAND
 ```

+Note: the jar file is stored locally in `fhir-persistence-schema/target` or in the Artifactory repository for this project.

 # Creating the database

 To create the database and database user, please use the following command.